Today, I will share an easy DIY framed wall art I recently made for my covered porch (see the refresh here).

 Checking for any missed bubbles.

-I used lattice moulding from the Home Depot and my husband cut it to fit.
+For this DIY wall art I used lattice moulding from the Home Depot and my husband cut it to fit.

 I then stained the pieces using Minwax stain (Ebony)

 Let the stain dry overnight.